 Canada's Nurse helps lift Sparks past Storm on home soil in WNBA pre-season action

+EDMONTON — Canadian Kia Nurse had some nerves entering Saturday's WNBA pre-season contest at Rogers Place.

-EDMONTON — Canadian Kia Nurse had nine points in 19 minutes of action as the Los Angeles Sparks opened their WNBA pre-season schedule with a 84-79 win over the Seattle Storm on Saturday at Rogers Place.
+The Hamilton native and Canadian national team star had nine points in 19 minutes of action as her Los Angeles Sparks held on to beat the Seattle Storm 84-79 in front of 16,655 fans.

+“I was nervous before, in all honesty,” Nurse said.
+“That’s a lot people, and I spent a lot of time building my career here in Canada, from the jump all the way through high school.
+And to be in an arena that is filled for a WNBA game on Canadian soil is not something you put on your dream board as a kid.

+“So to be in this situation now, to see how things have changed, and how it’s propelling women’s sports forward, and particularly in Canada, it’s really, really special.”

 Dearica Hamby led the Sparks with 17 points, nine rebounds and five assists.